gromovich/angular-microfrontends/README.md

 # Angular Microfrontends

-This project shows an example of using Webpack 5 Module Federation with [Nx](https://nx.dev/) 14.5.4 and Angular using shared module.
+This project shows an example of using Webpack 5 Module Federation with [Nx](https://nx.dev/) 14.5.4 and Angular using shared library.

 ## Creating an example workspace